MikevPeeren/docker/Containers.md

 But in actuality they are more like a process.
 They are limited to what resources they can access and they exit when the process has finished.

+# Container Lifetime & Persistent Data

+Containers are usually immutable(unchanging) and ephemeral(disposable).
+There is this thing called immutable infrastructure where we only re-deploy containers that never change.
+This is the ideal scenario, but what about databases for example or unique data ?
+Docker has given us feature for these kind of problems to ensure these seperation of concerns.
+This problem of unique data is known in the industry as Persistent Data, docker has two solutions for this problem, namely Volumes and Bind Mounts.

+<b>Volumes:</b> Configuration option to make a special location outside of container file system.

+<b>Bind Mounts:</b> Link container path to host path.

 # Container Commands

 ## Get all the Containers that are currently running